Lifeguard Training and Hiring

 The SCRD LIFE application can take up to two weeks to process and must be in place on your account before you register.

-This program is usually offered in the Summer.
+This program is offered in the Summer.

 How to Become a Swim Instructor